Open-Ventilator-Remote-Monitoring/remote-ventilator-monitor-pi/README.md

 | Javascript | Python | C++ |

 ### Goal
-Create a lightweight Raspberry Pi application to serve as a network adapter to relay data from Arduino-Based ventilators to a central monitoring dashboard (javascript web-browser application).
+Create a lightweight Raspberry Pi application to serve as a network adapter to relay data from ventilators to a central monitoring dashboard (javascript web-browser application).

-### Caution
+### Current State of the App
+**As of 22-April-2020:** Currently, the app is in demo/testing mode only.
-This software is currently only a concept - it is neither approved nor intended to be used in any medical setting.
+This software is not approved to be used in a medical setting.

 ### Why Raspberry Pi?
 Many of the rapidly manufacturable ventiltor designs utilize and arduino-based control system which does not have a network interface.
 The raspberry pi provides this network interface, serving as an API endpoint which can connect to central monitoring dashboard (javascript web-browser application).
-Raspberry pi's are cheap, easy to program, available in large quantities, locally sourceable, and reliable (by consumer hardwarwe standards).
+Raspberry pi's are affordable, easy to program, available in large quantities, locally sourceable, and reliable (by consumer hardware standards).

-### Current State of the App
-**As of 11-April-2020:** Currently, the app is in demo/testing mode only.

 ### What Hardware do I need Development & Testing?
 1. Obtain a Raspberry Pi board.
 Many raspberry pi's will work, but the [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) is widely available for an affordable price (~$ USD).
 These products are widely avialable, so shop around.
 [Newark](https://www.newark.com/buy-raspberry-pi) is the main US distributor and currently has about 56,000 [Raspberry Pi 4 Model B](https://www.newark.com/raspberry-pi/rpi4-modbp-4gb/raspberry-pi-4-model-b-4gb-rohs/dp/02AH3164)'s in stock for ~$55 USD each.